knorm/knorm/website/docs/plugins/soft-delete.md

 title: '@knorm/soft-delete'
 ---

-Soft-delete plugin for Knorm.
+Knorm plugin that enables soft-deletion and automates working with `deleted` and `deleted_at` table fields.
 This plugin adds soft-deletion fields to the `Model` class and updates `Query` methods to enable soft-deletion.

 ## Installation